apmckinlay/natureapp/herps/norlfrog.md

 Northern Leopard Frog (3-5 in) are **green-brown** with **dark round spots** on their back and legs and a **white belly**.
 Prominent **light-colored folds of skin** run down either side of their **back**.
 They breed from mid- to late spring, laying 3,500 to 7,000 eggs in slow-moving water.
 The tadpoles are green or brown with yellow or black speckles and a white belly and hatch in 1-3 weeks, depending on the temperature.
 They turn into frogs in mid- to late summer.

-__Pickerel Frog__, found in southeast Canada and the United States, are similar in appearance but have square spots arranged in rows and bright yellow or orange patches on the inside of their thighs.
+**Could it be?** __Pickerel Frog__, found in southeast Canada and the United States, are similar in appearance but have square spots arranged in rows and bright yellow or orange patches on the inside of their thighs.

 **Did you know?** Northern Leopard Frog will eat anything they can fit in their mouth and have been known to eat small birds and snakes.
 They sit still, wait for their prey, and then leap and grab it with their long sticky tongue.